 Sweet, nutty braised Brussels sprouts with crispy bacon, butter and cheese make the ultimate side dish for any meal and is perfect for the festive season.

 The crisp, salty bacon elevated the sweetness of the sprouts to new heights.
 I also decided to braise the sprouts in a little stock and finished them with a knob of butter and a generous grating of Parmesan cheese.
 Yep, it’s indulgent but it’s also Christmas and if you can’t eat bacon, butter and cheese in the same meal at Christmas, then when the heck can you?

-- 250g bacon, finely chopped
+- 250 g bacon finely chopped

-- 1kg brussels sprouts, halved and trimmed
+- 1 kg brussels sprouts halved and trimmed

-- 350ml stock of your choice
+- 350 ml stock of your choice

 - salt & pepper to taste

-- 1 tablespoon butter, cubed
+- 1 tablespoon butter cubed

-- ½ cup grated Parmesan cheese
+- 1/2 cup grated Parmesan cheese

 Fry the bacon in a large, hot frying pan until crisp and golden.